Center for Civic Engagement

 Comprised of student volunteers embodying the spirit of Ut Prosim (“that I may serve”), CiviCorps members play an active role in organizing and supporting the Center’s civic engagement activities.
 Whether it be orchestrating local volunteer projects for the community, managing day-to-day activities of College Convention, or introducing presidential candidates, CiviCorps is another opportunity for hands-on, experiential learning.

-Every four years the Center for Civic Engagement hosts a College Convention to coincide with the first in the nation presidential primary in our home state of New Hampshire.
-College and university students from across the country fill New Hampshire’s largest convention center for one week of political conventioneering – visits from presidential candidates, interviews with campaign staff, focus groups with members of the media, and close-and-personal access to leading political experts in the country.
+Every four years the Center for Civic Engagement hosts a student convention to coincide with the first in the nation presidential primary in our home state of New Hampshire.
+College , university, and high school students from across the country fill New Hampshire’s largest convention center for one week of political conventioneering – visits from presidential candidates, interviews with campaign staff, focus groups with members of the media, and close-and-personal access to leading political experts in the country.

 In 2012, the Center launched the New England College Polling Institute which was immediately met with success through coverage on local, regional, and national news outlets like CNN, MSNBC, the New York Times, and Washington Post.
 In fact, by the time the final analysis was being written about the 2012 Presidential election, noted pollster and New York Times blogger, Nate Silver, described the NEC Poll as one of the most accurate state wide polls of the 2012 election cycle.
 For more information click here.